UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 ```

 3. Transcriptome assembly

-Three assembler softwares were used for de novo transcriptome assembly from TrimGalore-trimmed RNA-seq datasets
+Three assembler softwares were used for de novo transcriptome assembly from TrimGalore-trimmed RNA-seq datasets.
 a.
 SPAdes – paired-ended datasets
 ```
 #!/bin/bash